Roman number d. How do Roman numerals work?

 M 1000

-We Give Juicy Lemons, Enough for Everyone Ix
+We Give Juicy Lemons, That's Enough

-We Advise Only Well-Brought-Up Individuals
+We Give Advice Only to Well-Educated Individuals

 I Value Xylophones Like Cows Dig Milk

-It is important that any digit should not repeat more than three times, so the longest number up to a thousand is 888 = DCCCLXXXVIII (500+100+100+100+50+10+10+10+5+1+1+1).
+It is important that any number should not be repeated more than three times, so the longest number up to a thousand is 888 = DCCCLXXXVIII (500+100+100+100+50+10+10+10+5+1+1+1).

 Also in the Middle Ages, a new Roman numeral appeared - zero, which was denoted by the letter N (from the Latin nulla, zero).
-Large numbers were marked with special characters: 1000 - ↀ (or C|Ɔ), 5000 - ↁ (or |Ɔ), 10000 - ↂ (or CC|ƆƆ).
-Millions are obtained by double underlining the standard digits.
-Fractions were also written in Roman numerals: ounces were marked with the help of icons - 1/12, half was marked with the symbol S, and everything that was more than 6/12 was added: S = 10\12.
+Large numbers were marked with special signs: 1000 - ↀ (or C|Ɔ), 5000 - ↁ (or |Ɔ), 10000 - ↂ (or CC|ƆƆ).
+Millions are obtained by double underlining standard numbers.
+Fractions were also written in Roman numerals: ounces were marked using symbols - 1/12, half was marked with the symbol S, and everything greater than 6/12 was marked with an addition: S = 10\12.
 Another option is S::.

 Origin

-Modern application
+Modern Application

 Arabic